05 Jun 2020

 He requested 100 Bibles, Testaments and Common Prayer Books for the journey.
 The Admiralty passed this onto the Society for the Promotion of Christian Knowledge who agreed to supply them.

-However, a later letter from Franklin cancelled the order as other societies and individuals had generously donated copies to the ships and
+However, a later letter from Franklin cancelled the order as other societies and individuals had generously donated copies to the ships.
+‘There is scarcely room for them on board,’ he wrote.

 These little side stories add colour to the beginning of the Franklin expedition story, taking the reader away from the grand narratives.